 The OITE website can provide you with valuable information during your stay at the NIH.
-Notices of important events are posted on the homepage under "What's New" and "Calendar of Events".
+Notices of important events are posted on the homepage under "Upcoming Events".
 You will also go to this site to register for career development activities and complete program evaluations.
 OITE publications, recordings of past workshops, and informational videos are also available on the site.